Fiona Hiscock

 Moonee Valley Festival Contemporary Craft Exhibition, Essendon, VIC

-Sidney Myer Fund Australia Day Ceramic Award, Shepparton Art Gallery
+Sidney Myer Fund Australia Day Ceramic Award, Shepparton Art

 New Visions, (5 Artists) Ballarat Fine Art Gallery, Ballarat, VIC